mugli/orkid-node/API.md

 }
 ```

-If `options` is omitted or `redisClient` and `redisOptions` are not present, `ioredis` defaults will be used, as described here: https://github.com/luin/ioredis/blob/master/API.md#new_Redis_new
+If `options` is omitted or `redisOptions` are not present, `ioredis` defaults will be used, as described here: https://github.com/luin/ioredis/blob/master/API.md#new_Redis_new

 **Return value:**